 Who will take on the responsibility of such items largely depends on the buyer’s alternatives for going under contract on a comparable property, and a seller’s alternatives for contracting with a new capable and willing buyer.

 If there are plenty of attractive, affordable properties to choose from and the competition among buyers is not prohibitively challenging, the buyer can have the seller share responsibility for many issues that come up: require the seller to repair or replace a leaking hot water tank or ask for a credit to offset the cost of upgrading an old roof.
 The buyer’s leverage is that they can walk.

 If there are few properties to choose from in the market, and plenty of eager and able buyers who are willing to compete fiercely to get what they need, the seller can have their choice of buyer.

 If that’s the case, aggressive buyers may reevaluate what they’re willing to take on or forgo in order to win a property.
-Some buyers may choose to consider the expenses of potential repair items—upgrading a heating system, replacing a hot water heater—as part of their purchase costs.
-They may even be prepared to help a seller pay off a special assessment or replenish an association’s budget.
-The seller’s leverage is that they have more attractive buyers to choose from.
+Some buyers may choose to consider the expenses of potential repair items—upgrading a heating system, replacing a hot water heater, and air conditioning repair—as part of their purchase costs.
+A comprehensive maintenance check can also help small issues with your system that might be going unnoticed, but could potentially turn into bigger problems and even complete system breakdowns.
+Triple A Heating & Cooling works on heat pump Greensboro.
+Heat pump repair can help increase indoor comfort and improve your system’s efficiency.